PhoenixIllusion/embree-wasm/README.md

 	1) **Wrap** - (pointer, N length, type) - will take a pointer (such as from C) and wrap it in a typed array of N length.
 The library has no knowledge of the actual when given an arbitrary poitner length, so it must be provided.
 	2) **Alloc** ( N length, type) - will allocate an array of N items.
 (2, F32) will allocate 8 bytes.
 This will then call wrap using the N length.
 	3) **Copy** ( array-like, type)- will take an existing array and type, then perform alloc, wrap, and set the contents of the array.
-7. **alloc/wrap/copy Aligned Type Array** This is the same as above, but uses memalign due to how many internal methods require specific alignment
+7. **alloc/copy Aligned Type Array** This is the same as above, but uses memalign due to how many internal methods require specific alignment.
+Wrap does not apply, as you cannot take a non-aligned pointer and wrap it as aligned.
+The pointer can not change.

 ### Tutorial